rmraya/TMXEditor/README.md

 - Node.js 24.13.0 LTS or newer.
 Get it from [https://nodejs.org/](https://nodejs.org/)

 ## Building

+Building from source is only required if you want to modify the application.

 - Checkout this repository
 - Point your `JAVA_HOME` environment variable to JDK 21